docker/docs/get-started/index.md

 ![Virtual machine stack example](https://www.docker.com/sites/default/files/VM%402x.png)

 Virtual machines run guest operating systems -- note the OS layer in each box.
-This is resource intensive, and the resulting disk image and appication state is an entangelment of OS settings, system-installed dependencies, OS security patches, and other easy-to-lose, hard-to-replicate ephemera.
+This is resource intensive, and the resulting disk image and application state is an entanglement of OS settings, system-installed dependencies, OS security patches, and other easy-to-lose, hard-to-replicate ephemera.

 ### Container diagram